sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 </div>

 If our list of potential variants is too long, we might also want to restrict it according to genomic regions.
 As we have performed a exome-seq experiment, we probably won't be interested in variants in intergenic or intronic regions.

-We can obtain these co-ordinates using the UCSC genome browser.
+A file containing regions that are being used in the sequencing will usually be provided by the sequencing vendor.
+However, we can practice how to obtain these co-ordinates using the UCSC genome browser.

 - Set *clade* to **Mammal**
 - Set *genome* to **Human**